About the database

 Insights summary from the latest data

-Manufacturing in the dairy, petrochemicals, metals, and wood sectors continue to dominate business stationary energy consumption in New Zealand.
-High and intermediate temperature process heat and boiler systems continue to be the primary end uses and technology.
-The top insights include:
+Manufacturing in the dairy, petrochemicals, metals, and wood sectors remains the main driver of stationary energy consumption in New Zealand, with high and intermediate temperature process heat and boiler systems as the primary end uses and technologies.

 Sector insights